Al-Murphy/MungeSumstats/README.md

-Homogenise the format of summary statistics from GWAS with *hssGWAS*
+Standardise the format of summary statistics from GWAS with *MungeSumstats*
 ================
 Alan Murphy and Nathan Skene
-2021-03-30
+2021-04-06

 <!-- Readme.md is generated from Readme.Rmd.
 Please edit that file -->

 # Introduction

-The *hssGWAS* package is designed to facilitate the standardisation of GWAS summary statistics as utilised in our Nature Genetics paper.<sup>1</sup>
+The *MungeSumstats* package is designed to facilitate the standardisation of GWAS summary statistics as utilised in our Nature Genetics paper.<sup>1</sup>

 # Overview